-1. A transfer student must have completed a minimum of two semesters as a full-time student (minimum 12 hours each semester) maintaining a GPR of 2.0 (on a 4.0 scale).
+1. A transfer student must have completed a minimum of two semesters as a full-time student (minimum 12 hours

 2. Students are required to earn at The Citadel a minimum of one-half the semester hours prescribed for their major course of study.